vEnhance/1802/src/gradcurldiv.typ

 Remember the red arrows in @fig-int-chart-stokes?
 If you followed my advice in @exer-poster, you probably remember where the red arrows in the picture are now.
-Now it'll pay off in spaced, because there's only two things you need to know about them for this section.
+Now it'll pay off in spades, because there's only two things you need to know about them for this section.

 #memo(title: [Memorize: Two red arrows gives zero])[